News 2009

 (13 October 2009)

 A new version of Testwell CTC++ for Symbian Target Devices add-on is available.
 Version 4.0 of this add-on has a significant speed improvement in the instrumented code.
-An easy-to-use arrangement for automatic and periodic saving of the coverage data has been introduced (useful when doing long test runs with unstable system).

 (7 October 2009)